 Should you get a gel pedicure instead of regular polish?
-We've checked with the experts
+We asked experts, and here's what they said

-Not sure whether it's worth getting a gel pedicure?
+Not sure if it's worth spending extra time and money on a gel pedicure?
 Here's every pro and con to help you choose

-A trip to the nail salon is such a treat, especially if you're getting a pedicure ahead of a holiday or big event.
-There's nothing quite like the feeling of baby-soft soles, a pristine set of nails, and a new pair of sandals to show them off in.
+A trip to the nail salon is such a treat, especially if you're getting a pedicure ahead of a holiday or summer event.
+There's nothing quite like the feeling of baby-soft soles and a pristine set of nails, ready to show off in your sandals.

-Once you've narrowed down the newest pedicure ideas and you've prepped your feet, you'll be considering all the other important questions: what timeless pedicure colours to choose from and - what brings us here today - whether to get regular polish or opt for a gel pedicure.
+Once you've narrowed down the newest pedicure ideas and prepped your feet for a pedi (if you feel it's necessary), you may be considering all the other important questions: what timeless pedicure colours to choose from and - what brings us here today - whether to get regular polish or opt for a gel pedicure.

 Should you get a gel pedicure or regular polish?